Our heartfelt thanks to SPH Foundation for sponsoring diesel for the ACRES Wildlife Rescue Van since November 2011.

 For reptiles and amphibians rescued from the illegal wildlife trade, these animals will have a safe home at the AWRC for as long as they need it, and we will do our best to repatriate them to rescue centres in their country of origin.

-Call the ACRES Wildlife Rescue Hotline on 97837782 for advice and assistance.
+Call the ACRES Wildlife Rescue Hotline on 97837782 for assistance.
 There will be someone to take your call 24 hours a day, 365 days a year.
+Photos of the animal and/or wound may be sent to the rescue team so they may advise you better.

 Yes, you can bring the animal to the AWRC (91 Jalan Lekar, Singapore 698917) or, if you are unable to come here yourself, we can come and collect the animal from you.
 For more details please call the ACRES Wildlife Rescue Hotline on 97837782.